Power plants generate 1,500 megawatts of clean energy

 Why it matters

-The North Texas Council of Governments projects that, by 2030, the population of North Texas will grow from 6.6 million to more than 9 million people.
-This equates to, among other developments drawing electricity, some
+The North Texas Council of Governments has forecast that, by 2030, the population of North Texas will grow from 6.6 million to more than 9 million people.
+This equates to, among other developments drawing electricity, some:

 - 930,000+ additional homes